Center-for-Health-Data-Science/bulkDGD/doc/source/dgd_perform_dea.md

 This executable can be used to perform differential expression analysis (DEA) of genes between a "treated" sample (for instance, a cancer sample) against an "untreated" or "control" sample.

-Within the context of the DGD model, the DEA is intended between a "treated" experimental sample and a "control" sample which is the model's decoder's output for the best representation of the "treated" sample in latent space.
-The decoder output for the best representation of the "treated" sample, therefore, acts as an *in silico* control sample.
+Within the context of the DGD model, the DEA is intended between a "treated" experimental sample and a "control" sample, which is the model's decoder's output for the best representation of the "treated" sample in latent space.
+Therefore, the decoder output for the best representation of the "treated" sample acts as an *in silico* control sample.

 This approach was first presented in the work of Prada-Luengo, Schuster, Liang, and coworkers [^1].